-Executors, known as Liquidators in Quebec, are responsible for the process of settling the estate (in Quebec, liquidating the succession).
+Executors, also known as Liquidators in Quebec, are responsible for the process of settling the estate (in Quebec, liquidating the succession).
 This includes every step of the process, from identifying and contacting heirs to closing the deceased's accounts, making and filing an inventory of the assets and liabilities, filing taxes, paying or collecting debts, and distributing assets to the heirs, among others.

 The executor must act in good faith and in the best interests of the beneficiaries of the estate.
 If the executor does not administer the estate properly or hides certain information, co-executors or members of the family can take the executor to court for compensation.